akd001/FastProxySwitcher/README.md

 Suggestions
 ================

-We would love to know suggestions or have made any useful changes you have made.
+We would love to know your suggestions or have made any useful changes you have made.

 uuksarma@gmail.com
 001.amby@gmail.com